Bird Watching in AND around Disney World: The Ultimate Guide

 - Northern Cardinal:

-- Saw many flying from shrub to shrub and a lot in the mornings.
+- Saw many flying from shrub to shrub in the mornings around our hotel.

-This next group of birds I did not see casually walking around the parks or resorts, but were during my early morning walks specifically looking for birds.
-I don’t think they are hard to see, especially in the mornings before everyone wakes up.
+This next group of birds I did not see casually walking around the parks or resorts but were observed during my early morning walks looking for birds.
+I don’t think they are hard to find, especially in the mornings before everyone wakes up.

 - Northern Mockingbird:

-- Such an entertaining bird to watch and listen too.
+- Such a fun bird to watch and listen too.
 There were many in the early mornings around the resort.

 - Red-Bellied Woodpecker: